TwoPizza9621536/VideoLister/CONTRIBUTING.md

 ### Testing

-You are required to test the code you have written to create a test, go into the VideoLister.Tests directory and write a test based on the code you have written.
+You are required to test the code you have written to create a test, go into the VideoLister.
+Tests directory and write a test based on the code you have written.

 To test the code see the [testing section](README.md#testing) in the readme file.